 Stopping the cycle of violence must include work with young people.
 They hold the potential to see a future free of violence realized.
 Alexandra House offers a variety of services to help kids start talking about healthy relationships and to offer intervention and counseling for young survivors of domestic and sexual violence.

-Youth Services has three full-time staff to coordinate weekly prevention and intervention programs in six school districts in Anoka County.
-Find full list of schools and programs served here.
+Youth Services has four full-time staff to coordinate weekly prevention and intervention programs in six school districts in Anoka County.

 Services offered include: